hirememorey/election_game/DEVELOPER_HANDOFF.md

 - **NEW**: Test the improved legislation session flow (no more round 5 confusion)
 - **NEW**: Test Pass Turn functionality and action point handling
 - **NEW**: Test manual phase resolution system
+- **NEW**: Test legislation voting restrictions and pass turn functionality

 ### 3. **Balance Adjustments** (MEDIUM PRIORITY)
 **What**: Fine-tune AP costs and PC commitment amounts based on playtesting